Rozalie Hirs: dagtekening van liefdesvormen (2024)

-Digital Poetry
+Digital Poetry and installations

-In collaborating with visual artists and graphic designers Hirs creates digital poetry, including Logos online (2003), Family Tree app (2006), Lucky charm online (2011), Sightbook (2012), and Curvices app (2013).
+In collaborating with visual artists and graphic designers Hirs creates digital poetry, and museum installations, including Logos online (Dutch, 2003), Family Tree app (Dutch, English, Chinese, Swedish; 2006), Lucky charm online (multilingual, 2011), Sightbook (English, 2012), Curvices app (English, 2013), oneindige zin digitaal (Dutch, 2023), and the case for a small language network (Dutch, 2024).

 Lucky charm online was released with poems, recordings and music (listening spaces, spoken word, and musical pieces with text) by Rozalie Hirs, and interactive poetry applications developed by Harm van den Dorpel.
 The interactive applications make the experience of reading, normally restricted to the page and the head of the reader, tangible and visible.
 As reader, one makes choices over and over again while reading, thereby actually recreating the text as one reads, usually more than one realizes.
 Interactive applications and digital poetry can provide an insight into these interventions into, and recreations of, the text, and show something of the reading experience, or even the writing experience of the poet.